 add_title

 Should title be added to table?
-Set to TRUE for default title or to character for custom title
+Set to TRUE for default title or provide a character string for custom title.

 extras